 It was just the last month when...when they were.......murdered.
-I couldn’t understand why such horrible things would happen to them.
-They didn’t do any wrong!
+I can't understand why such horrible things would happen to them.
+They didn’t do anything wrong!
 At least...I didn’t think so...

-I kept walking, thinking, and I didn’t notice that there was a small indent in the ground where the stone was ragged and about the width of my foot.
-I carelessly tripped and I almost face-planted into the disgusting, faded-green paneled floor.
-But something stopped me.
-Something was gripping the back of my black leather jacket.
+I keep walking, thinking, and I don't notice the ragged stone in the ground about the width of my foot.
+I carelessly trip and I almost face-plant into the disgusting, faded-green paneled floor.
+But something stops me.
+Something grips the back of my black leather jacket.

-I turn around find myself staring at a puny-looking guy about my age, maybe older.
+I turn around to find myself staring at a puny-looking guy about my age, maybe older.
 He looks like he would be playing the victim as a bullied nerd in high school.
 I am surprised to the point of speechlessness, which, for me, is hard to come by.
 I can't say a thing.